cisagov/ScubaGoggles/baselines/Groups for Business Minimum Viable Secure Configuration Baseline v0.1.md

 #### GWS.GROUPS.3.1v0.1
 Group owners' ability to allow posting to a group by an external, non-group member SHOULD be disabled unless necessary for agency mission fulfillment.

-- _Rationale:_ External member posting would create unnecessary security risks.
+- _Rationale:_ Allowing external users to post opens the door for phishing or other malicious activity to be shared via Groups.
+Restricting posting by non-group members reduces this risk.
 - _Last Modified:_ July 10, 2023

 - MITRE ATT&CK TTP Mapping